USS Texas (BB-35): Dry berth project

 On 28 May 2019, it was reported that Texas would be undergoing $35 million worth of repairs and then be moved further up the Texas coast, largely due to a decline in visitors at its current location.
 Later that year, Texas was closed to the public so necessary preparations could be made for the upcoming restoration process.

 Leaks

 In June 2010, a leak on the starboard side of the ship caused Texas to sink two to three feet in her mooring.
 The leak was precipitated by a burned out pump, which allowed the ship to take on more water than usual.
 Consequently, a seam separation was pulled below the waterline creating a second leak.
-Once the leak was discovered, the broken pump was replaced. of water had to be pumped from the ship.
+Once the leak was discovered, the broken pump was replaced.
+105,000 U.S. gal (400,000 L; 87,000 imp gal) of water had to be pumped from the ship.

-On 9 June 2012 (almost two years to the day later), about 30 new leaks, between 1 in holes and 2 sqft gaps, were discovered, ultimately necessitating a three-week closure of the ship to visitors; removal of water and repair of these leaks was complicated by the presence of residual oil in Texass fuel bunkers.
+On 9 June 2012 about 30 new leaks, between 1 in holes and 2 sqft gaps, were discovered, ultimately necessitating a three-week closure of the ship to visitors; removal of water and repair was complicated by the presence of residual oil in the ship's fuel bunkers.
 In less than a month, the leaks were fixed.